hiocas/EavesDrop/README.md

 **This app is just a client for r/gonewildaudio, meaning it reflects the content there exactly.** Any posts that do not exist on r/gonewildaudio will not exist on this app.
 Any edited posts will immediately change.

 I hope this helps explain how this app functions better.
-If you have any additional questions, please be sure to ask! (you can see how [below](https://github.com/hiocas/EavesDrop#guidelines)).
+If you have any additional questions, please be sure to ask! (you can see how below).

-## Submitting Issues
+## Submitting Issues or Questions

 You can [submit a new issue here](https://github.com/hiocas/EavesDrop/issues.)

+Questions can be submitted by opening a new issue with the question tag.

 ### Guidelines
 **Questions:** Try to define the question clearly.